lokesh-1987/TicTacToev1.2/README.md

 # Execution

 In order to run the application, follow the below steps,
-a) Open a terminal window
+- Open a terminal window
-b) Change directory to TicTacToe maven project.
+- Change directory to TicTacToe maven project.
 You should be in a directory that contains pom.xml file.
-c) Run the following commands:
+- Run the following commands:
-    **mvn clean install**
+    - **mvn clean install**
-    **mvn exec:java -Dexec.mainClass="com.kata.tictactoe.TicTacToeGameMain"**
+    - **mvn exec:java -Dexec.mainClass="com.kata.tictactoe.TicTacToeGameMain"**